HackingForGood/Driver-Crunch/README.md

 # what is Uber_crunch

 I don't want to give away my genius idea until we're there.
-It involves uber drivers and machine learning.
+It involves uber drivers, machine learning and arbitrage around uber's Bullshit socialism equation for setting fares.

 # What I have so far